Boating France’s inland waterway canals – Burgundy Valley cruise

 Leaving Le Boat in Tannay, after we swabbed our decks and passed a quick inspection, I was sad our 7-day adventure had concluded.
 Happy however that we were refunded for unused fuel, my captain turned off our engine in each lock, saving us boat hours, fuel (and $110 Euro).
 We also saved by self-cleaning the boat upon our return.

 Next voyage, we’ll invite friends, as Le Boat is very social, and relaxed.
 Their boat fleet ranges in design and size, some boats accommodating 4 couples each with their own stateroom and head.
 Plus there are so many itineraries through Europe’s best waterways, and Canada’s Rideau Canal.
+We have also enjoyed boating the Canal Du Midi – which connects the Atlantic with The Mediterranean.

 Le Boat Charter tips, tacks, and facts: